 Budapest is located in the heart of central Europe.
 We flew to Budapest from Athens but there are many ways to get there depending on where you are.

-There are regular flights to Budapest from many cities in Europe.
+There are many flights that go to Budapest from different cities in Europe.
 You can do a search on a flight aggregator like Skyscanner to find cheap flights to Budapest Ferenc Liszt International Airport (BUD).

 Budapest Airport is located about 16 km southeast of the city center.
 You can make your way to downtown Budapest in one of the following ways.

 This is what I did.
-It’s the cheapest way to get into the city from the airport.
-The 100E bus costs HUF 900 and will take you directly into the city (Kalvin ter, Astoria, and Deak ter) in 30-45 mins.
+It’s the cheapest way to get into downtown Budapest from the airport.
+The 100E bus costs HUF 1,500 and will take you directly into Budapest (Kalvin ter, Astoria, and Deak ter) in 30-45 mins.
 It runs every 20 mins with the last bus leaving the airport at 1:20AM.

 Before exiting the arrival terminal, there’s a booth on the far left side where you can purchase tickets to the 100E bus.
 I believe there’s a ticket dispenser next to the bus stop as well.
 You’ll need to purchase your ticket before boarding the bus.

 It’s worth noting that there’s a cheaper and more frequent bus, the 200E.
-However, it doesn’t take you all the way to the city center.
+However, it doesn’t take you all the way to the center of Budapest.
 You’ll need to get off at Ferihegy rail station then transfer to a train to Nyugati Station.
-It won’t cost much less (HUF 670 or 720) so I don’t think it’s worth the hassle.
+It won’t cost much less so I don’t think it’s worth the hassle.

 If you’re looking for a convenient but cost-effective way of getting to your hotel from the airport, then the miniBUD shared shuttle service is perhaps the best option.
 It’ll take you directly to your hotel.